intel/fl-tutorial/index.md

 - Patrick Foley is a senior deep learning (DL) software engineer at Intel and lead architect of OpenFL, an open-source library for FL.

-- Olga Perepelkina, Ph.D., is a AI Product Manager at Intel, associate professor at Higher School of Economics, industrial adviser at University of Glasgow.
+- Olga Perepelkina, Ph.D., is a AI Product Manager at Intel, an Assistant Professor at Higher School of Economics, Industrial Adviser at University of Glasgow.
 Olga is leading product strategy of OpenFL development.

 - Alexey Gruzdev is Al Software Engineering Manager at Intel, leading group of engineers developing OpenFL.
 Prior to this role, Alexey was a DL Algorithm developer focusing on Computer Vision, in the OpenVINO project.
 Alexey holds a master’s degree in Computer Science from Higher School of Economics.